ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 Some PRs don't use Mergify:
 - Mergify config updates
-- Admin merges, which happen when there are multiple failures on the `main` branch (these are disabled by our branch protection rules, but admins can remove the "don't allow bypassing these rules" setting)
+- Admin merges, which happen when there are multiple failures on the `main` branch
-- Manual merges (these are usually disabled by our branch protection rules)
+- Manual merges (these are allowed by our branch protection rules, but we almost always use Mergify)

+Merging with failing CI is usually disabled by our branch protection rules.
+See the `Admin: Manually Merging PRs` section below for manual merge instructions.

 We use workflow conditions to skip some checks on PRs, Mergify, or the `main` branch.
 For example, some workflow changes skip Rust code checks.
 When a workflow can skip a check, we need to create [a patch workflow](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/troubleshooting-required-status-checks#handling-skipped-but-required-checks) with an empty job with the same name.
 This is a [known Actions issue](https://github.com/orgs/community/discussions/13690#discussioncomment-6653382).
 This lets the branch protection rules pass when the job is skipped.
 In Zebra, we name these workflows with the extension `.patch.yml`.

+### Branch Protection Rules

 Branch protection rules should be added for every failure that should stop a PR merging, break a release, or cause problems for Zebra users.
 We also add branch protection rules for developer or devops features that we need to keep working, like coverage.